-- reasons why the remuneration is appropriate using internal and external measures, including pay ratios and pay gaps; - a description, with examples, of how the remuneration committee has addressed the factors in Provision 40; - whether the remuneration policy operated as intended in terms of company performance and quantum, and, if not, what changes are necessary; - what engagement has taken place with shareholders and the impact this has had on remuneration policy and outcomes; - what engagement with the workforce has taken place to explain how executive remuneration aligns with wider company pay policy; and - to what extent discretion has been applied to remuneration outcomes and the reasons why.
+- 41. There should be a description of the work of the remuneration committee in the annual report, including: - an explanation of the strategic rationale for executive directors' remuneration policies, structures and any performance metrics; - reasons why the remuneration is appropriate using internal and external measures, including pay ratios and pay gaps; - whether the remuneration policy operated as intended in terms of company performance and quantum, and, if not, what changes are necessary; - what engagement has taken place with shareholders and the impact this has had on remuneration policy and outcomes; - what engagement with the workforce has taken place to explain how executive remuneration aligns with wider company pay policy; and - to what extent discretion has been applied to remuneration outcomes and the reasons why.

-While some of the components of Provisions 40 and 41 are new, for the July 2018 version of the Code, they are largely aligned with the PRA/FCA Remuneration Code, with which building societies are familiar.
-Mostly the changes are in the new emphases on engagement with workforce and shareholders.
-However, the reference to pay ratios is new and relates to the new Companies (Miscellaneous Reporting) Regulations 2018.
+These requirements are largely aligned with the PRA/FCA Remuneration Code, with which building societies are familiar.
+However, it should be noted the reference to pay ratios relates to the Companies (Miscellaneous Reporting) Regulations 2018.
 These require quoted companies to report information in their directors' remuneration report (DRR) about the ratio between certain levels of workforce pay and the CEO's pay.
-Any building society seeking to voluntarily comply with the DRR requirements will need to consider the impact of the new Regulations.
+Any building society seeking to voluntarily comply with the DRR requirements will need to consider the impact of these Regulations.